 Get legally fit: Some legal upgrades, such as adding beneficiaries to life insurance policies, or making guardianship arrangements in your will, can wait until just after the baby is born.
 Don’t have a will or the right amount of life insurance coverage?
 Get it now, before the baby is born.

-Get tax advice: Having a baby creates a whole new tax situation that should be thoroughly understood.
+Get tax advice: Having a baby creates a whole new tax situation that should be thoroughly incorporated into your tax plan.
 There are exemptions, deductions, and credits that come with a new baby, many of which can help increase your budget capacity.

 House babyproofing: This need tends to catch many new parents off guard.
 A lack of preparation ahead of time often leads to parents scrambling later as situations dictate, increasing the costs of babyproofing.
 Taking the time to plan ahead can help keep your costs down.